CCP Satellites Over Maui At Time of Fires

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Mounting evidence suggest that Maui fires were caused by Directed Energy Weapons
+Mounting evidence suggest that Maui fires were caused by Directed Energy Weaponshttps://gregreese.substack.com

 Steve Favis is an expert in computer science and advanced robotics.
 He has been researching the Maui fires and has compiled evidence that the technology exists to have started these fires from a satellite in earth orbit.
 He has also confirmed that the CCP had satellites capable of doing so above Maui at the time of the fires.
 His work has been published on his website stevefavis.com and includes everything you need to recreate his findings.